 The night of June 12, during the census of homeless people, we located almost 1,200 people sleeping on the street in Barcelona and 347 wanted to speak to us.
 We now have the preliminary results and after four annual censuses, we’ve started to see trends.
-Health problems, the feeling of insecurity and the possibility of meeting basic needs are worsened, while the number of people in situations of high or medium vulnerability is reduced.
+Health problems and the feeling of insecurity are worsened.
+The need for specialized social care for people living on the street increases.

 More time living on the street

-The average amount of time spent on the street rose to 3 years and 11 months among people interviewed during the census, seven months more than the average in 2018.
-Also notable is the increase in people who have been victims of physical and/or verbal abuse in the last six months: from 30% in 2018 to 38% in 2019 (43% among women).
+The average amount of time spent on the street rose to 3 years and 9 months among people interviewed during the census, five months more than the average in 2018.
+Also notable is the increase in people who have been victims of physical and/or verbal abuse: from 30% in 2018 to 38% in 2019 (43% among women).

-63% of homeless people suffer a situation of elevated or moderate vulnerability, a number that decreased for the fourth consecutive year (down from 80% in 2016).
-And 41% said they had been assisted by a social worker in the last six months, a slight increase from 2017 (in 2018 it was 35% and in 2017 it was 45.5%).
+78% of homeless people suffer a situation of elevated or moderate vulnerability, a number that increases (71% in 2018) and indicates that they need social intervention from specialized services (those of average vulnerability, 61%) or priority (those of high vulnerability, 17%).
+41% said they had been assisted by a social worker in the last six months, a slight increase from 2017 (in 2018 it was 35% and in 2017 it was 45.5%).

 This year’s census of people who live on the street was achieved with 549 volunteers who searched 61 districts of Barcelona.
 The number of people located has increased 27% in four years, from 941 people in 2016 in the count conducted by the Homeless Network to nearly 1,200 people this year.

 What level of vulnerability do they face?

 The 347 homeless people who participated in this year’s census answered questions about their health, how long they’ve lived on the street, their age, if they have suffered abuse or not, etc. The combination of these answers allows us to learn the level of vulnerability the person faces.